rust-lang/ctcft/src/faq.md

 ### What kinds of things would be a good fit for the agenda?

+We're looking for three kinds of things:

 * Status updates on projects that could affect multiple teams;
 * Experience reports with insights to share;
 * "Rough draft" proposals that are ready to be brought before a wider audience.

-### What should I do if I have an idea for the agenda?
+### How can I propose an agenda item?

 [Open an issue on the CTCFT repo to let nikomatsakis know about it!](https://github.com/rust-ctcft/ctcft/issues/new/choose)

-### How can I suggest something for inclusion in the meeting?

-Ping [nikomatsakis] with the idea!
-The easiest way is to reach out on [Discord] or [Zulip] via privmsg.

 ### What if I have something sensitive to discuss?

-For sensitive items, this is likely not the right meeting, but we can organize a "closed meeting" if desired.
+For sensitive items, this is likely not the right meeting, but you can reach out to nikomatsakis privately to discuss it.

 ### Does this really have to be synchronous?

+Yes.
 For this to work, we need people to pay attention for an hour.
 We're all really busy, and asynchronous communication is all too easy to ignore.

 ### What can we do to make this accessible to people around the globe?